d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 d2l.show_images(imgs, 2, n);
 ```

-Next, we list each RGB color value in the labels and the categories they label.
+Next, we enumerate
+the RGB color values and class names
+for all the labels in this dataset.

 ```{.python .input}
 #@tab all